 - The fit.
 Make sure to try several different types and brands of inserts before making a purchase – what feels comfortable in one person’s foot may not be as comfortable in another.

 - The material.
 Most shoe inserts are made of foam, plastic, or gel.
-Foam is usually the most affordable option, but some people find it not as comfortable as other materials.
+Foam is usually the most affordable option, but some people find it less comfortable than other materials.
 Plastic and gel are traditionally more expensive than foam, but they provide more support and cushioning.

 Read Next – Powerstep Protech Control Pro Insoles